Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 But if you are fortunate enough to catch or buy one, you are in for a treat.
-Cobia has a sweet and quite nutty flavor.
+Cobia has a mild sweet taste and quite a nutty flavor.

 What is cobia?